rvermeiren/LINGI2255-Group10-Website/README.md

 You can visit the working website configure with this repository on : http://188.166.25.126/

+You can log into the website with administrative rigth with this information =
+- email: xxxx@xxxx.be
+- password: poldir1348uclLLN

 If you see an database error, please contact Rémy Vermeiren (remy.vermeiren@student.uclouvain.be) to fix the mysql server bug.
 This error is due to the low cost server we use to put online the website.

 ##Website installation